THE VFA PIONEER HISTORIES PROJECT

 JW: I was going to say, And you did it.
 You got it passed.

 VK: We got it passed.
-I was at a party in Washington, and I was talking about how outrageous it was that it was vetoed and the person I was talking to, I don’t know whether it was Ben Bradley; was he the editor then?
+After the veto, I was at a party in Washington, and I was talking about how outrageous it was that it was vetoed.
+The person I was talking to, I don’t know whether it was Ben Bradley–was he the editor then?
 He said, “Why don’t you write an op-ed?”
 And I said, “Okay.”
-So, I wrote an op-ed about the veto and talking about what Nixon said.
-I had been working with a woman named Pam Roby, whom I must have met at the child care conference.
-She’s a sociologist, and she and I co-wrote an article for The Nation, on the politics of prostitution.
-Just about the waves of how politicians in New York were using crackdowns on prostitutes as sort of election gimmicks, and we were collaborating.
+So, I wrote an op-ed about the veto criticizing Nixon’s veto message.
+I had been working with Pam Roby[3], whom I must have met at the child care conference.
+She’s a sociologist, and she and I co-wrote an article for The Nation on the politics of prostitution.
+The article covered how politicians in New York during election years used crackdowns on prostitutes to burnish their tough-on-crime credentials.
+We collaborated well.
+Pam had the information, and I supplied the editorial skills.

-She was doing a book called Childcare, Who Cares, and I wrote a History of Daycare, Who Cares.
-Child Care, Long American History or something like that.
-So that’s how I knew when this bill was vetoed and Nixon was talking about socialistic forms of childcare, I’d just done all this research.
-And I knew, for example, that during World War II when women were wanted in the workforce, suddenly you had all of this support, promotion, and most importantly, many of the war factories would have childcare in the factories and they would have food, prepared meals, that women could take.
+Pam was working on a book called Childcare, Who Cares, and I wrote a chapter on the history of daycare policy in the U.S. titled One Step Forward: Two Steps Back: Child Care‘s Long American History..[4]
+So that’s how when the child care bill was vetoed and Nixon was talking about socialistic forms of childcare, I knew he had ignored a big chunk of history.[5]
+I knew, for example, that during World War II when women were wanted in the workforce, suddenly there was all of this support for them.
+Most importantly, many of the war factories would have childcare on site, and those child care centers would supply prepared meals that women could take home at the end of their shifts.
 It was so enlightened.
-And Nixon’s speech pretends that this just came out of Communism.
-And the French had had the creches.
+And Nixon’s speech pretended that this was just some communistic thing that came out of nowhere.
+Going back even farther, the French had the creche system and of course the Scandinavian countries have been doing this for a long time.

-I went to Villanova my first year and then I transferred.
-I needed money and I applied for a scholarship for the second year.
-They didn’t really give me very much money, but I applied to Penn which gave me very generous financial support, so I went to Penn.
-I did very well.
-At Bryn Mawr, I survived.
-I got my degree with honors but I wasn’t any kind of superstar.
-I did well at law school.
-I was older than a lot of my colleagues in the class and probably had experience.
-I mean, a lot of law is experience and understanding how to tell stories about things.
+I went to Villanova my first year, and then transferred to Penn.
+I needed money, and I applied for a scholarship for the second year.
+Villanova’s offer was really low, but Penn gave me very generous financial support, so I transferred.
+I still had to earn money, and I did some freelance writing for a friend who worked for Smith Kline (documenting a new medical test) and also for a psychology professor.
+I did very well in law school.
+At Bryn Mawr, I got my degree with honors, but I wasn’t any kind of superstar.
+Law school was different.
+I was older than a lot of my classmates and had so much more real world experience.
+A lot of law is experience and understanding how to weave stories into arguments backed by legal principles.

 JW: Let me ask you, what year did you graduate?